LucasDelfino92/morrowindsharp/main2.md

 - [ ] 04 Magicka Based Skill Progression
   Disables logging, and slows down skill experience gain per magicka spent.
 - [ ] 04 Realistic Repair
-  Disables the realistic repair mechanic, and decreases max condition of enemy loot to 20%.
+  Disables the realistic repair mechanic, increases min condition of enemy loot to 5% and sets max condition of enemy loot to 30%.
 - [ ] 05 Controlled Consumption
   Sets the consumption module to Vanilla NPC Style (Necro Edit).
 - [ ] 06 Let There Be Darkness